Link: Apply now for the Alaska Airlines Visa Signature® credit card

 For a limited time, the Alaska Airlines Visa Card is offering a two-part welcome bonus.
 After spending $3,000 within the first 90 days, you can earn 60,000 bonus Alaska Mileage Plan miles, plus an Alaska companion fare from $122 ($99 fare, plus taxes and fees starting at just $23).

-Personally I value Alaska miles at 1.5 cents each, thanks to all the great ways there are to redeem them.
+Personally I value Alaska miles at 1.5 cents each, thanks to all the great ways to redeem them (plus starting in 2025, you’ll earn elite qualifying miles for award travel).
 Therefore I consider the mileage component of this bonus to be worth $900.
-Add in that companion fare, which could save you hundreds of dollars, and you’ve got a fantastic bonus.
+Add in that companion fare, which could save you hundreds of dollars, and you’ve got a very nice bonus.

 Best of all, this is a card many people haven’t had in the past.
 Eligibility for this card is independent of whether you have the Alaska Airlines Visa® Business card (review).